Princess Kiko of Japan Elegantly Combines Western and Traditional Styles During Danube Visit

 During the visit to Bucharest, the princess was the very picture of retro glamour in a pale blue and white suit and pillbox hat.
 The suit was a lovely hydrangea-blue with a white collar and cuffs.
 It had a very feminine slim-belt that had a bow detail at the waist.
 She wore a straight-necked blouse in the same shade of blue underneath the jacket.
 The blue pillbox hat and white gloves gave the outfit a very retro touch.
 Again, the princess perfected the look with her gorgeous pearl necklace and earrings.

 Click on the words in bold to see the princess’ outfits.

 For more information about Princess Kiko and the Imperial Family of Japan, please visit the forum.Filed under Japanese Royals

-Tagged Austria, Bulgaria, Fashion, Hungary, Official Visit, Princess Kiko, Romania.
+Tagged Austria, Bulgaria, Fashion, Hungary, Official Visit, Princess Kiko of Japan, Romania.